Do you agree with any of the following statements?

 - Each individual must personally trust in only Jesus Christ in order to have eternal life with God.
 Although good works are not necessary to have eternal life, every person who trusts in Jesus Christ for eternal life should have a desire to do good works as an expression of their love and appreciation for God.

-McDowell and Stewart assert on page 69 of their book, “If mankind could have reached God any other way, then Jesus would not have had to die.
+McDowell and Stewart assert on page 69 of their previously mentioned book, “If mankind could have reached God any other way, then Jesus would not have had to die.
 His death illustrates the fact that there is no other way.”

 Just because a person does not agree with Christian doctrine, it does not mean that the Christian doctrine is false or that the doctrine can be disregarded without possibly serious consequences.
 If a doctrine is factual, it is true, regardless of whether or not you agree with that doctrine.
 Thus, if God has decided that each person must personally trust in Jesus Christ as his (or her) Savior to be assured of eternal salvation, then there is not another alternative, even if a person believes otherwise.